logaretm/vee-validate/docs/src/templates/markdown/home/intro.md

 ### [Basic Example](#basic-example)

-All you need is to add the `v-validate` directive to the input you wish to validate.
+All you need is to add the `v-validate` directive to the input you wish to validate, and make sure your input has a `name` attribute for error messages generation.

 Then, pass to the directive a `rules` string which contains a list of validation rules separated by a pipe '`|`'.
 For the following example the validation rules are straight forward.
 Use `required` to indicate that the field is required, and `email` to indicate that the field must be an email.
 To combine both rules we assign the string value `required|email` to the `v-validate` expression value.